Advestis/transparentpath/README.md

 ![python](https://img.shields.io/pypi/pyversions/transparentpath)

 This package is not maintained for python 3.6 anymore.
 The latest version available for python 3.6 is 0.1.129.
 It should work on Python 3.7, even though it is not tested with it.
-Please use python == 3.8.
-Python 3.9 and above fail to create the tar.gz.

 ##### Contact